anlausch/ArguminSci/README.md

 The models are all trained on the extended version of the Dr. Inventor Corpus [2,3,4].

 Please cite the corresponding publication in case you make use of our tools.
-Links will be added asap.

 [1] Anne Lauscher, Goran Glavaˇs, and Kai Eckert.
 2018.
-ArguminSci: A Tool for Analyzing Argumentation and Rhetorical Aspects in Scientific Writing.
+ArguminSci: A Tool for Analyzing Argumentation and Rhetorical Aspects in Scientific Writing. https://www.aclweb.org/anthology/W18-5203/
-In Proceedings of the 5th Workshop on Mining Argumentation, **to appear**, Brussels, Belgium.
+In Proceedings of the 5th Workshop on Mining Argumentation, 22–28, Brussels, Belgium.
 Association for Computational Linguistics.
 ```
 @inproceedings{lauscher2018a,
   title = {ArguminSci: A Tool for Analyzing Argumentation and Rhetorical Aspects in Scientific Writing},